Suicide: Warning Signs, Fast Facts, and Risk Factors

 The most important fact to know: Suicide is preventable.

 Every 16.2 minutes, one person dies of suicide — which means that every year we have the chance to save approximately 30,000 lives.
-Key to saving these lives is understanding that it’s often a combination of factors (versus one sole reason) that lead to suicide.
-If every suicide on average affects at least 6 other people, that means the potential to better the lives of 210,000 Americans in the next year.
-That’s roughly the population of Tacoma, Washington.
+In order to save these lives, it’s crucial that we understand the combination of factors that can lead to suicide.

 In order to prevent suicide, we first have to learn how to recognize the warning signs and risk factors of suicide.